 The creator of Bitcoin is our very own modern-day Shakespeare mystery, as the only thing we know about this person or persons is their pseudonym, Satoshi Nakamoto.

 The true identity of this person or group of people has remained anonymous.
 Satoshi Nakamoto created bitcoin and the bitcoin network using blockchain technology.
 And blockchain is simply a method of record-keeping using math and computer science, as opposed to accountants and bookkeepers.

-What most South Africans don’t know is, the concept of blockchain was actually outlined back in 1991 and Satoshi was the first one to apply blockchain use just under 20 years later in 2009 with bitcoin.
+What most South Africans don’t know is, that the concept of blockchain was actually outlined back in 1991, and Satoshi was the first one to apply blockchain technology just under 20 years later, in 2009, with bitcoin.
 We will talk about how the bitcoin blockchain works in more detail later in this guide.